ABOUT DR. CUSTER

 Parenting is filled with great joy and fear.
 Everyone’s story is different.
 But the similarities are that you want your child to be happy and successful in life.

-If you have a child aged 3 to 12 years for whom you have considered consulting with a professional about their pre-academic skills or academic skills, now may be the time.
+If you have a child aged 3 to 12 years, or older, for whom you have considered consulting with a professional about their reading, writing, spelling, math, or executive functioning, now may be the time.